KU Student Housing Handbook

 Alcohol

-The presence, possession, use, manufacture, or distribution of alcohol in or surrounding Student Housing facilities or activities is prohibited.
+The presence, possession, use, manufacture, or distribution of alcohol in or surrounding Housing & Residence Life facilities or activities is prohibited.
 Cereal malt beverages and alcoholic liquor (this includes all alcoholic beverages such as beer, wine, energy drinks with alcohol, etc.) may not be brought into or consumed in educational buildings or in university student housing facilities.
 This regulation pertains to any person, regardless of age, student status, or position within or outside of the university setting.
-Kansas law 13 prohibits providing alcohol to guests under the age of 21.
+Kansas law Article 13 prohibits providing alcohol to guests under the age of 21.
 Adults charged with a violation of the hosting law face penalties under the law and University policy.

 All who are present or are a party to an alcohol policy violation will be subject to further action under the university and housing conduct process, regardless of their participation level.
-The irresponsible use or misuse of alcohol by any resident, whether or not of legal drinking age, and any inappropriate behaviors that results from consumption of alcohol, including the inability to exercise care for one's own safety or the safety of others due in whole or in part to alcohol consumption, is considered a violation of the housing and university alcohol policy.
-Being under the influence of alcohol, even when the use of alcohol is permitted by University policy, is not an excuse for misconduct or failing to follow university and housing rules and policies.
+The irresponsible use or misuse of alcohol by any resident, whether or not of legal drinking age, and any inappropriate behaviors that results from consumption of alcohol, including the inability to exercise care for one's own safety or the safety of others due in whole or in part to alcohol consumption, is considered a violation of the Housing and University alcohol policy.
+Being under the influence of alcohol, even when the use of alcohol is permitted by University policy, is not an excuse for misconduct or failing to follow universityUniversity and housing rules and policies.

 In addition, the following are prohibited:

-- Hosting a gathering where alcohol is consumed by minors.
+• Hosting a gathering where alcohol is consumed by minors.

-- Participating in high-risk alcohol consumption.
+• Participating in high-risk alcohol consumption.
 Examples include, but are not limited to, kegs or significant amounts of alcohol, beer pong, flip cup, and/or other drinking games, inability to function without assistance, incoherence, disorientedness, unconsciousness, loss of control of bodily functions, community disruption, and/or endangering self and/or others.

-- Possessing devices to rapidly consume alcohol.
+• Possessing devices to rapidly consume alcohol.
 Examples include, but are not limited to, beer bongs and funnels.

-- Containers once containing any alcoholic beverage are prohibited in the residence halls, scholarship halls, and in apartments where the occupants are not at least 21 years of age.
+• Containers once containing any alcoholic beverage are prohibited in the residence halls, scholarship halls, and in apartments where the occupants are not at least 21 years of age.
 This prohibition includes, but is not limited to, beer cans or bottles, liquor bottles, wine bottles, kegs, funnels, beer bongs, and/or flasks.
 Discovery of an alcoholic beverage container or other alcohol paraphernalia will require immediate discarding of the item, container and contents, if any, in the presence of a staff member.

 Drugs